 8. As a Mother, I Let It Go

-Imagine a kid using a whole bottle of hand soap on their hair during nap time, markers all over the walls and couch, attempting to help make breakfast by pulling out and busting the eggs and spilling all the milk, coloring the dog, taking off their diaper and pooping all over the floor, sneaking a whole bag of candy before you even wake up, tantrums in the store, escaping in a parking lot, hiding in the clothes rack at the mall, flushing a tiny plastic bottle down the toilet causing that toilet to end up being smashed to pieces in order to find what the clog was.
+Imagine a kid using a whole bottle of hand soap on his hair during nap time, markers all over the walls and couch, attempting to help make breakfast by pulling out and busting the eggs and spilling all the milk, coloring the dog, taking off his diaper and pooping all over the floor, sneaking a whole bag of candy before you even wake up, tantrums in the store, escaping in a parking lot, hiding in the clothes rack at the mall, flushing a tiny plastic bottle down the toilet causing that toilet to end up being smashed to pieces in order to find what the clog was.

 When you have a lot of kids with a lot of different personalities and ways to make trouble you get to experience this stuff more often than not.
-The insane and crazy barely fazes you anymore because you learn to just- Let it go!
+The insane and crazy barely fazes you anymore because you learn to just let it go!

-I know that my hyper active child isn’t that way because of my parenting style because he has a brother who follows all the rules and sits still.
-If my kids fall, or get pushed or hit their head, I know that if it is serious enough they will come to me.
+I know that my hyperactive child isn’t that way because of my parenting style because he has a brother who follows all the rules and sits still.
+If my kids fall, or get pushed or hit their heads, I know that if it is serious enough they will come to me.
 I also know that many times a sibling will check on them, without any prompting from me.
-If they want a drink of juice but I am in the middle of serving food to everyone- I say I can get it for you after I finish helping all these other kids or you can get it now by yourself.
+If they want a drink of juice but I am in the middle of serving food to everyone, I say I can get it for you after I finish helping all these other kids or you can get it now by yourself.
 They learn to weigh their desires and needs.
-My kids eat food that has fallen on the floor, they might eat fruit snacks all day and nothing else, they may wear the same outfit two days in a row, it might be 5 days before I remember they haven’t showered in awhile.
+My kids eat food that has fallen on the floor, they might eat fruit snacks all day and nothing else, they may wear the same outfit two days in a row, it might be five days before I remember they haven’t showered in awhile.

-Now I just—Let it Go.
+Now I just let it go.

 9. Parenting = Sexy Husband

 Let me say that nothing is sexier than watching your husband help the oldest with a problem he is having at school with friends or a teacher, to moving on to helping one with homework, to wrestling and laughing with the younger ones all in one night.
 I get to repeatedly watch him encourage, laugh, read to, play, and develop ridiculous games for the kids.
-I get to watch him pull the kid in need to the side and have a deep heart to heart.
+I get to watch him pull the kid in need to the side and have a deep heart-to-heart.
 I get to watch him snuggle up on the couch at night with the kids.
 To witness his kids simply love and adore him is one reason why I simply love and adore him.

-Always having someone to play with
+Always having someone to play with.

-Always having someone to share special occasions with
+Always having someone to share special occasions with.

-More people to love and to love me
+More people to love and to love me.

-It is fun to go places with everyone
+It is fun to go places with everyone.

-We encourage and support each other
+We encourage and support each other.

-We laugh a lot
+We laugh a lot.